heistak/your-code-displays-japanese-wrong/index.md

 Games often store and display fonts using a system that generates font texture atlases from a font file, such as Unity's [TextMesh Pro](http://digitalnativestudios.com/).

 If you are using such a system, make sure you are generating separate font atlases for each CJK language, and that each of the source fonts used to generate them are specifically designed for that language.
-[Google's Noto project](https://www.google.com/get/noto/help/cjk/) provide great fonts that are available for and look good in any language, with fonts specifically designed for [Japanese](https://www.google.com/get/noto/#sans-jpan), [Simplified Chinese](https://www.google.com/get/noto/#sans-hans), [Traditional Chinese](https://www.google.com/get/noto/#sans-hant), [Korean](https://www.google.com/get/noto/#sans-kore), etc.
+[Google's Noto project](https://www.google.com/get/noto/help/cjk/) provide great fonts that are available for and look good in any language, with open-licensed fonts specifically designed for [Japanese](https://www.google.com/get/noto/#sans-jpan), [Simplified Chinese](https://www.google.com/get/noto/#sans-hans), [Traditional Chinese](https://www.google.com/get/noto/#sans-hant), [Korean](https://www.google.com/get/noto/#sans-kore), etc.

 ### Any other things to be careful of?

 #### Web: Do not enable discretionary ligatures
 Discretionary ligatures is a feature of modern fonts, separate from normal ligatures, that allow certain character sequences to be rendered in a more decorative, ornamental style.
-Due to its often fanciful appearances, it is to be used with discretion, hence the name.
-Discretionary Ligatures are supported in CSS as either `font-feature-settings: "dlig" 1;` or `font-variant-ligatures: discretionary-ligatures;`.
+Due to its often fanciful appearance, it is to be used with discretion, hence the name.
+Discretionary ligatures can be enabled in CSS as either `font-feature-settings: "dlig" 1` or `font-variant-ligatures: discretionary-ligatures`.

-However, do *not* blanket-enable them in Japanese text, as doing so can inadvertently trigger all sorts of obscure weirdo ligatures such as the word <span xml:lang="ja" lang="ja">マンション</span> (mansion) turning into the single-letter <span xml:lang="ja" lang="ja">㍇</span> variant, <span xml:lang="ja" lang="ja">ます</span> (a very common way to end sentences in Japanese) turning into <span xml:lang="ja" lang="ja">〼</span>, etc. There would be *very* few situations where you would want to intentionally trigger this; it's better left disabled.
+However, do *not* blanket-enable them in Japanese text, as doing so can inadvertently trigger all sorts of obscure weirdo ligatures such as the word <span xml:lang="ja" lang="ja">マンション</span> (mansion) turning into the single-letter <span xml:lang="ja" lang="ja">㍇</span> variant, <span xml:lang="ja" lang="ja">ます</span> (a very common way to end sentences in Japanese) turning into <span xml:lang="ja" lang="ja">〼</span>, etc. There would be *very* few situations where you would want to intentionally trigger this.
+It's better left disabled.

 #### Games: Use composite fonts

 In cases where you generate font atlases, you may run into a situation where you are already using a specific font in the Western-text version of your game, and that font does not contain CJK glyphs.
 In such cases, you may want to go look for a font that does contain both Western and CJK glyphs, like the aforementioned Google Noto.

 When you do this, note that you do *not* need to switch your western glyphs into that CJK font just because you are using that font - in fact, please don't.
-It is normal, and even desired, for Asian graphic design in situations like this to use *composite fonts*, where one typeface is used for western text and another typeface for CJK text (preferably with matching font weights,) in order to retain the visual appearance of the original alphabets-based design.
+It is normal, and even desired, for Asian graphic design in situations like this to use *composite fonts*, where one typeface is used for western text and another typeface for CJK text (preferably with matching font weights,) in order to retain the visual appearance of the original western-font-based design.
 Therefore, the best course of action would be to keep your western characters still sourced from your original font, but use a dedicated CJK font for CJK character code points.

 ![Screenshot from Pokémon GO demonstrating composite fonts](img/pokemongo.jpg "Screenshot from Pokémon GO demonstrating composite fonts.")
 The above screenshot from Pokémon GO demonstrates composite fonts.
-Note that the numbers and units are still displayed using [Lato](https://fonts.google.com/specimen/Lato), Pokémon GO's English font, while the Japanese text are displayed in Hiragino Kaku Gothic, a CJK font built into iOS.
+Note that the numbers and units are still displayed using [Lato](https://fonts.google.com/specimen/Lato), Pokémon GO's English font, while the Japanese text are displayed in Hiragino Kaku Gothic, a Japanese font built into iOS.

 #### Line-wrapping rules